kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 # I417.5   Toxic release hazard analysis for launch vehicle flight

 \(a\) *General.* For each launch, a launch operator's toxic release hazard analysis must determine all hazards to the public from any toxic release that will occur during the proposed flight of a launch vehicle or that would occur in the event of a flight mishap.
-A launch operator must use the results of the toxic release hazard analysis to establish for each launch, in accordance with §417.113(c), flight commit criteria that protect the public from a casualty arising out of any potential toxic release.
+A launch operator must use the results of the toxic release hazard analysis to establish for each launch, in accordance with [[Volume 4/C Licensing/0417 Launch safety.md#§417.113   Launch safety rules.|§417.113]](c), flight commit criteria that protect the public from a casualty arising out of any potential toxic release.
 A launch operator's toxic release hazard analysis must determine if toxic release can occur based on an evaluation of the propellants, launch vehicle materials, and estimated combustion products.
 This evaluation must account for both normal combustion products and the chemical composition of any unreacted propellants.

 \(b\) *Evaluating toxic hazards for launch vehicle flight.* Each launch must satisfy either the exclusion requirements of section I417.3(b), the containment requirements of paragraph (c) of this section, or the statistical risk management requirements of paragraph (d) of this section, to prevent any casualty that could arise out of exposure to any toxic release.